 The ideas received over the engagement process will inform the Royal Docks Enterprise Zone Strategies and plans for the Royal Docks and Beckton Riverside Opportunity Area.
-The engagement focused on four core areas of consideration:

-- The Royal Docks Economic Purpose, a study to document the existing socio-economic condition of the area and identify likely future economic purposes for the Royal Docks. - The Royal Docks Cultural Placemaking Strategy, to encourage the regeneration of the Royal Docks, including events, activities, and ideas that help put the area on regional, national, and global maps. - The Royal Docks Place Strategy, a plan for new and improved public realm, including new connections, better and improved lighting, wayfinding, activating the water. - The Royal Docks and Beckton Riverside Opportunity Area Planning Framework (OAPF).
+- The Royal Docks Economic Purpose, a study to document the existing socio-economic condition of the area and identify likely future economic purposes for the Royal Docks. - The Royal Docks Cultural Placemaking Strategy, to encourage the regeneration of the Royal Docks, including events, activities, and ideas that help put the area on the regional, national, and global map. - The Royal Docks Place Strategy, a plan for new and improved public realm, including lighting, wayfinding, and activating the water. - The Royal Docks and Beckton Riverside Opportunity Area Planning Framework (OAPF).
 The Mayor of London, in partnership with the Mayor of Newham and TfL, is preparing the Royal Docks and Beckton Riverside Opportunity Area Planning Framework.
 This framework will be a delivery-focused planning document that takes a long-term view to 2041 for how the area can effectively and sustainably contribute to London's strategic growth demands.